 Passiflora caerulea, the common passion flower is very popular & widespread in UK and the rest of Europe.
-Just check out the best blog hosting websites and blogs about the passion flower and you will see.
 It prefers a South facing slightly sheltered dry spot with free-draining soil.
 It is easy to grow and even if taken back to the ground by a hard frost will usually come back again.
 Nevertheless it is best to protect it from frost for it's first year.
 The fruit are inedible when green but they may be eaten when they have ripened and turned orange - though they do not generally taste that great.

 It is a very variable species, though perhaps not as much as P. incarnata,

 with a virtually infinite number of differing strains as many people

 grow it from seed.
 Consequently there are many named varieties.
 It is